master-q/masterq-docs/presentations/20150306_ats_tutorial/20150306_ats_tutorial.md

 ![background](img/goal.png)

-ATS has some good documents.
+Already, ATS has some good documents.

 ~~~
 * Introduction to Programming in ATS